freenas/freenas-docs/userguide/tasks.rst

 replication tasks can take a long time to complete as the entire snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task completes.
-Later replications only send the snapshot changes to the destination system.
+Later replications only send the changes to the destination system.
 Interrupting a running replication requires the replication task to restart from the beginning.